CH-Earth/community-modelling-workflow-training/README.md

 foo@bar:~$ module restore scimods
 ```
 > [!NOTE]
-> Please note that some of the libraries and binary programs are necessary
+> Please note that these libraries are necessary
 for the Python environment to run smoothly (see below).

 # Python requirements